NucleoidAI/Nucleoid/README.md

 - **Logic Graph:** A dynamic knowledge base representation structure that captures relationships between statements and data, facilitating complex deductions and adapting to new information.
 - **Explainability:** The Logic Graph provides a transparent representation of the reasoning process, making it easier to understand how decisions are reached and potential biases are identified.

-Echoing to the idea of “[thinking, fast and slow](https://kahneman.scholar.princeton.edu/publications)”, AI system should provide fast, “intuitive” ideas, and the other, more deliberate, rational decision-making.
+Echoing to the idea of ["thinking, fast and slow"](https://kahneman.scholar.princeton.edu/publications), AI system should provide fast, “intuitive” ideas, and the other, more deliberate, rational decision-making.
 D(L)RE enables both intuitive decisions based on contextual information and deliberate, well-reasoned decisions based on logical deductions.

 [Nucleoid Chat Video](https://github.com/NucleoidAI/Nucleoid/assets/54210920/813c14fe-43f3-445e-91d8-907433d513de)